-The MCO must enroll as a provider and are responsible for contracting and credentialing their participating providers.
-The MCO establishes standards for providers that participate in their networks.
+MCOs that participate in WV Medicaid Managed Care must enroll as a provider and are responsible for contracting and credentialing their participating providers.
+MCOs establish standards for providers that participate in their networks.
 MCO standards must meet or exceed those for traditional Medicaid fee-for-service providers.
-If a provider wants to become a participating provider with the MCO, he/she must contact the MCO directly.
+If a provider wants to become a participating provider with a WV Medicaid MCO, he/she must contact the MCO directly.
+Please refer to Chapter 527 Mountain Health Trust (Managed Care) of the BMS Provider Manual for additional information.